simply-nicky/pyrost/docs/reference/log_ref.rst

 retrieve the data from the log files generated at the Sigray laboratory, which contain the readouts from the motors and other instruments during the speckle tracking scan.
-The data extracted from the log files is used to generate CXI files (look :doc:`funcs/cxi_converter_sigray`).
+The data extracted from the log files is used to generate CXI datasets by :class:`pyrost.KamzikConverter` (look :doc:`classes/kamzik_converter`).
 The protocol consists of the log keys of the attributes that are requisite to extract from the header part of a log file and their corresponding data types:

 * **datatypes** : Data type of the attributes (`float`, `int`, `str`, or `bool`).